 Steering Committee

-Sevda Clark, United Kingdom
+Sevda Clark, Australia

 Sevda Clark is a human rights lawyer, policy analyst, and Lecturer at the Thomas More Law School.
 She is admitted in the Supreme Court of NSW.
 Before joining the Law School, Sevda worked as a legal policy analyst at the Attorney-General’s Department advising on human rights law.